 The top left star of the Square is Alpheratz.
 It is the brightest star in the constellation of Andromeda, which is marked by a line of three more stars running up and to the left of it.
 You can use this line to find the Andromeda Galaxy, one of the most famous features of the night sky and the nearest spiral galaxy to our own, the Milky Way.
 The best way to find it is to start Alpheratz and go a further two stars along the line, turn right and count another two faint stars along, and the Andromeda Galaxy (M31) will be close to the second faint star.
 If you are in a town, you’ll probably need a pair of binoculars to spot it, but if you’re in a dark place out in the country, you should be able to pick it out without using binoculars.

 If you look north, you’ll see the same stars as you would in any other month, but their orientation varies from month to month.
 In December the familiar Plough asterism, which many people recognise, is moving from the north to the north-east.
-If you follow its two right-hand stars upward, veer a little bit to the right and you’ll find Polaris, the Pole Star.
+If you follow its two right-hand stars upward and veer a little bit to the right, you’ll find Polaris, the Pole Star.
 If you look high up over to the north-east, you can see Castor and Pollux, the two brightest stars in the Constellation of Gemini (the Twins), which represent the heads of The Twins.
 Meanwhile, low down in the North-West, you will find Vega, the brightest star in the Constellation of Lyra (the Lyre).
 It is the fifth-brightest star in the night sky, and the second-brightest star in the northern celestial hemisphere after Arcturus.

 This month’s full Moon is called the Cold Moon because December is the first month of winter.
 Its Old English/Anglo-Saxon name is the Moon Before Yule, while another name for it is the Wolf Moon, however, this is more commonly used for January’s Full Moon.

 December is the month for viewing the shooting stars of the Geminids Meteor Shower.
 Unusually, they are not debris from a comet, but rather debris from an asteroid called Phaethon.
 The Geminids have become more plentiful in recent years and are considered by many to be the best meteor shower of the year.
-They are active from 4-17 December and during their peak, which this year is at about 1:00 pm on 14 December, it can be possible to see around 120 meteors per hour.
+They are active from 4-17 December and during their peak, which this year is on 14 December, it can be possible to see around 120 meteors per hour.

 Their radiant point is in the north-east sky, in the Constellation of Gemini (The Twins) and close to Castor, one of its two bright stars.
 Although this is where they originate from, you’ll be able to see them at any point across the sky as they burn up in the upper atmosphere, some 60 miles (100 km) above Earth’s surface.